 Scanning of University Systems and Services

-On this website, you can find information about regular scanning of the university systems performed by the Threat Management Department of the Division of Cybersecurity and Data Management.
+On this website, you can find information about regular scanning of the university systems performed by the Threat Management Department of the Institute of Computer Systems.
 The goal of the scanning is to proactively identify vulnerabilities and hence prevent their exploitation by attackers.
 Therefore this process strengthens the protection of the university network and reduces the potential risks associated with a cybersecurity attack.

 What is our motivation?